Learning in Reception

 The characteristics of effective learning are: Playing and Exploring, Active Learning and Creating and Thinking critically.

 Children in Reception follow the synthetic phonics approach.
-Our daily phonics sessions in Reception are fun, involving lots of speaking and listening games, including songs and actions.
-They learn to use their phonic knowledge for reading and writing activities and they apply these skills quickly in their writing.
-At Hadrian Academy we follow the Letters & Sounds programme of study.
+The children learn to use their phonic knowledge for reading and writing activities and they apply these skills quickly in their writing.
+At Hadrian Academy we follow the Little Wandle Letters & Sounds (revised) programme of study.
 Where individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words.
-The phonics programme is divided into 6 sections, in reception we recap phase 1 (which is normally taught in nurseries and pre-schools) We then move onto phase 2-4.
+The phonics programme is divided into 5 sections, in reception we recap phase 1 (which is normally taught in nurseries and pre-schools) We then move onto phase 2-4.
 In Phase 2 children will learn the letters of the alphabet and the sound each letter makes.
 This is where children will learn each sound with an action.
 They will then begin to blend the sounds together to make simple words such as: cat, dad, pig, etc. This will be followed by segmenting (breaking the word into separate sounds) and finally beginning to read simple captions such as ‘cups and mugs’.

 The sounds learnt in phase 3 are digraphs (2 letters, one sound) such as ‘ch as in chip’, ‘sh as in shop’ and ‘th as in this’.
 Children will learn to understand that a digraph only makes one sound, even though it has 2 letters.
 Children will then move on to reading more complex captions, sentences and questions with a focus on the digraphs.